 Summary of the most important points of a parrotlet cage:

 |Parrotlet minimum cage size||40″ (1.0 m) wide x 20″ (0.5 m) high x 20″ (0.5 m) deep for a couple|

 |Installation height of a bird cage (all birds)||At least 31 1/2″ (80 cm) above the ground|

 |Cage shape (all birds)||always wider than high and never (!) round or octagonal|

 |Bar colour (all birds)||as dark as possible, not white|

 |Bar material (all birds)||ideally stainless steel, alternatively a non-toxic powder coating, never plastic-coated or painted bars|

 If you like the article feel free to share it with your friends and / or write me a nice comment.

-Follow the everyday adventures of Wilma and Freddy on Instagram: parrotlet_blog
+Follow the everyday adventures of my parrotlets on Instagram: parrotlet_blog